New York City Medical Malpractice Lawyers

-- There must be a formal patient-doctor relationship established between the plaintiff and the defendant.
+- A Valid Doctor-Patient Relationship: There must be a formal patient-doctor relationship established between the plaintiff and the defendant.
 This creates a formal “duty of care” from the doctor to the patient.
 (Note that taking casual advice does not constitute a formal patient-doctor relationship.)

-- The doctor must breach his or her duty of care to the patient by acting negligently.
+- A Breach of the Duty of Care: The doctor must breach his or her duty of care to the patient by acting negligently.
 In a legal context, negligence means that the party at fault failed to live up to the normal standard of care that a reasonable person would expect under the same set of circumstances.
-In other words, if one doctor makes an avoidable error which any other reasonable doctor would have noticed and corrected – such as failing to sterilize tools, or to ask the patient about other medications they were taking – the doctor who made the error may be considered negligent.
+In other words, if one doctor makes an avoidable error that any other reasonable doctor would have noticed and corrected – such as failing to sterilize tools, or to ask the patient about other medications they were taking – the doctor who made the error may be considered negligent.

 What Are Some Common Examples of Doctor Negligence and Malpractice?

 Medical malpractice can take a wide range of forms.
 It can manifest in many different ways, depending on factors like the patient’s health and the type of doctor or procedure involved.
 The following is a non-exhaustive list of some relatively common forms of medical and hospital negligence:

 - Failure to monitor a patient’s oxygen levels while he or she is sedated.
 If a sedated patient is not closely monitored by a qualified anesthetist or anesthesiologist and an error occurs, he or she can aspirate vomit and can suffer brain damage, coma, and death.

 - Failure to notice and diagnose an apparent early-stage disease.